data-apis/scipy-2023-presentation/paper.rst

 An array data type ("dtype") describes how to interpret a single array element (e.g., integer, real- or complex-valued floating-point, boolean, or other).
-A conforming array object has a single data type.
-To facilitate interoperability, conforming libraries must support and provide a minimal set of data type objects (e.g., `int8`, `int16`, `int32`, `float32`, and `float64`).
+A conforming array object has a single dtype.
+To facilitate interoperability, conforming libraries must support and provide a minimal set of dtype objects (e.g., `int8`, `int16`, `int32`, `float32`, and `float64`).
+Dtype objects are specified by their name in the library namespace, like `xp.bool`.

 An array shape specifies the number of elements along each array axis (also referred to as "dimension").
 The number of axes corresponds to the